EXCESSIVE INTERNATIONAL AIRLINE TICKET CHANGE PENALTIES:

 A long string of legal precedents defines “reasonable” as meaning “reasonably related to the cost of providing the service.”

-On July 2, 2012, this writer asked the U.S. Department of Transportation, by formal Complaint, to open an investigation into the lawfulness of the then-standard $250 change penalty imposed by most air carriers and foreign air carriers on nonrefundable tickets in foreign air transportation; i.e., on all international flights to and from the USA.
-It is eminently clear that the airlines' cost to change an international ticket is practically zero when the passenger does this himself online, and less than $10 when he does it on the telephone with an airline reservations agent.
+On July 2, 2012, this writer asked the U.S. Department of Transportation, by formal Complaint, to open an investigation into the lawfulness of the then-standard $250 change penalty imposed by most air carriers and foreign air carriers on most tickets in foreign air transportation; i.e., on international flights to and from the USA.
+It is eminently clear that the airlines' transaction cost to change an international ticket is practically zero when the passenger does this himself online, and less than $10 when he does it on the telephone with an airline reservations agent.
+Add “lost opportunity costs” created by unfilled, canceled seats, and a reasonable total cost will not exceed $35-40.
+(SOURCE: A prominent airline consultant who has been a senior executive for four major world airlines over the past 35 years.)

 The dollar amount of confiscatory airline ticket change penalties is appallingly large.
 For the year ending